johannacarolinep/shop-register/README.md

 - [Draw.io](https://www.drawio.com/): was used to make flowcharts of the application.
 - [Heroku.com](https://id.heroku.com/login): was used to deploy the project.
 - [Google Sheets](https://www.google.com/sheets/about/): was used to store the data.
+- [Regex Generator](https://regex-generator.olafneumann.org/): was used to generate regex for input validation of article names

 ## Deployment
 The program was deployed to [Heroku](https://id.heroku.com/login) and can be accessed by this [link](https://shop-register-ce8149331475.herokuapp.com/).